Participatory privacy: enabling privacy in participatory sensing

 Participatory Sensing is an emerging computing paradigm that enables the distributed collection of data by self-selected participants.
 It allows the increasing number of mobile phone users to share local knowledge acquired by their sensor-equipped devices, e.g., to monitor temperature, pollution level or consumer pricing information.
 While research initiatives and prototypes proliferate, their real-world impact is often bounded to comprehensive user participation.
 If users have no incentive, or feel that their privacy might be endangered, it is likely that they will not participate.
 In this article, we focus on privacy protection in Participatory Sensing and introduce a suitable privacy-enhanced infrastructure.
 First, we provide a set of definitions of privacy requirements for both data producers (i.e., users providing sensed information) and consumers (i.e., applications accessing the data).
 Then, we propose an efficient solution designed for mobile phone users, which incurs very low overhead.
 Finally, we discuss a number of open problems and possible research directions.

 De Cristofaro, E.; Soriente, C. Participatory privacy: enabling privacy in participatory sensing.
 IEEE Network.
 2013 January/February; 27 (1): 32-36.

 Copyright © IEEE, 2013.
 Personal use of this material is permitted.
-However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution to servers or lists, or to reuse any copyrighted component of this work in other works must be obtained from the IEEE.
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.